karunya725/Projects_DSI12/Project 2/README.md

 This time, the linear regression model gave the highest R squared score after cross validation, thus also proving that our model is neither overfitted nor underfitted.
 It was just right.

-This model was used to run our test dataset which gaave our predicted Sale Price.
+This model was used to run our test dataset which gave our predicted Sale Price.
 Uploading these predicted values to Kaggle gave a score of 32K

+### 5. Refining model

+The variables extracted from Lasso previously went through feature engineering process again.
+This time with the goal of reducing the number of nominal variables by converting them into ordinal variables.
+Box plot were plotted to see if median price changes for various sub categories of variables.
+From there, if there is a correlation between price increase/decrease and the sub categories, those variables were converted to ordinal undergoing steps 1 to 5 again for these few variables.

+This gave a slighly better model.
+This model was used to run our test dataset which gave our predicted Sale Price.
+Uploading these predicted values to Kaggle gave a score of 31.6K